luet/CompareSeismo/README.md

     where ref and syn are vectors.
 -   Correlation returns the minimum of the correlation coefficients.
 The correlation coefficients are defined in the [numpy reference](http://docs.scipy.org/doc/numpy/reference/generated/numpy.corrcoef.html).

-Args
+For more usage information see the [tutorial in the Wiki](https://github.com/luet/CompareSeismo/wiki/CompareSeismo-Tutorial) Args
 ====